usnistgov/oscal-cli/README.md

 unzip cli-core-1.0.3-oscal-cli.zip
 ```

-4. (Recommended) Add oscal-cli's directory to your path.
+## (Recommended) Add oscal-cli's directory to your PATH.
+This allows you to run oscal-cli without having to go to the oscal-cli directory.
 ```
 # temporarily add oscal-cli to your terminal's instance path
 PATH=$PATH:/opt/oscal-cli/bin

+# You can also add oscal-cli's directory to your path in shell profile to make oscal-cli permamently available.
 # add oscal-cli to your environment (e.g., all terminals)

-export PATH=$PATH:/opt/oscal-cli/bin
+echo 'export PATH=$PATH:/opt/oscal-cli/bin' >>~/.bash_profile
 ```
-NOTE: You can also add oscal-cli's directory to your path in shell profile to make oscal-cli permamently available.

 ## Running